-Carlo Ferrini created this Maremma wine from one of Tuscany’s great estates, which spans 115 acres (35 planted to vines) purchased by Antonio Moretti in 1999.
-The property is typical of Tuscany’s coastal areas, with pockets of soil rich in clay and others rich in gravel and fine stones.
-The principal Poggio al Lupo vineyard is a southerly hillside vineyard rising 330 feet above sea level and planted with 5.5 acres of both Alicante and Petit Verdot; the balance is Cabernet Sauvignon.
-Grapes are hand harvested and then fermented with prolonged maceration on the skins, followed by malolactic fermentation and maturation in French Allier barriques and in bottle before release.
+Located in the Maremma region of Tuscany, Poggio al Lupo is a great estate that spans 115 acres (35 which are planted).
+In 1999, Antonio Moretti purchased the property for its beautiful coastal terroir that features pockets of soil rich in clay and others rich in gravel and fine stones.
+The principal Poggio al Lupo vineyard is a southerly hillside vineyard rising 330 feet above sea level.
+Grapes were hand harvested and during fermentation, the wine macerated for 25 days, followed by malolactic fermentation.
+The wine aged 18 months in 100% new French Allier barriques and 6 months in the bottle before release.

 The wine has a deep, opaque purple color suggesting intensity and extraction.
 Heady aromas and flavors deliver jammy black fruit with notes of cedar.
 The body is full, with silky tannins and a long, penetrating finish.